Homotopy Types of Suspended $4$-manifolds: Homology decomposition of

-are null-homotopic, where $j$ is the canonical inclusion of the bottom wedge sum $S_{T}$ of $2$-spheres into $P^3(T)$.
-Let $m_T\colon S_T\to S_T$ be the attaching map of $P^3(T)$.
-There is a diagram of homotopy cofibrations (in which rows are columns are homotopy cofibrations):
+are null-homotopic, where $j$ is the canonical inclusion.
+Let be the attaching map of $P^3(T)$.
+There is a homotopy commutative diagram of homotopy cofibrations (in which rows are columns are homotopy cofibrations):

 It follows that

 and hence there is a homotopy equivalence

 \end{proof} \end{lemma}